Ywuwa/pde_generator/README.md

 ## General info

 This is a study pet-project, PDE-generator, which builds C++ code from a Navier-Stocks PDE, described inside a file.
-The aim of this project is to help simply transfer PDE to code and check their performance on ABC-flow.
+The aim of this project is to help simply transfer PDE to code and check its performance (residual) on ABC-flow solution.
 The domain is a simple cube.

 ## Python files